Chiararipiemon/Test_IFL_Simulation/README.md

 # Test_IFL_Simulation
 ## Set up and requirements
 This repo works with Ubuntu 20.04 and ROS Noetic.
+Most of the files are connected and based on ***https://github.com/IFL-CAMP/iiwa_stack***.
 ### Load iiwa_stack
 #### Clone this repository to your workspace:
 ```